pingcap/tidb-lightning/docs/en_US/03-Checkpoints.md

 Using Checkpoints
 =================

-Importing a large database will usually take hours and days, and if such long running processes spuriously crashes, it would be very time-wasting to redo the previously completed tasks.
+Importing a large database usually takes hours and days, and if such long running processes spuriously crashes, it would be very time-wasting to redo the previously completed tasks.
 Lightning uses *checkpoints* to stores the import progress, so that restarting `tidb-lightning` will continue importing from where it lefts off.